Aidan-Jared/NLP-Data-Featurization/readme.md

 ## Future Direction

 I plan on taking this dataset and the tools that I have learned to start applying Doc2Vec into deep learning in order to build much stronger models on larger data.

+## Acknowledgments

+- [Taite Sandefer](https://github.com/tsandefer) For helping me understand Doc2Vec and sending me papers and some of her code
+- The Galvanize Instructor team for helping me with code and narrowing my focus
+- [The Paper](http://www.aclweb.org/anthology/W16-1609) by Jey Han Lau and Timothy Baldwin for Evaluation and setting up a Doc2Vec model
+- [The Video](https://www.youtube.com/watch?v=zFScws0mb7M) From Rober Meyer explaning what Doc2vec is and what tools to use
+- [This Article](https://towardsdatascience.com/yet-another-twitter-sentiment-analysis-part-1-tackling-class-imbalance-4d7a7f717d44) by Ricky Kim for an explanation and the code to clean text using spacy
+- Amazon for providing the [data set](https://registry.opendata.aws/amazon-reviews/) for this capstone